jcdorr003/brew_find/project-worksheet.md

 ### MVP/PostMVP - 5min

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE
+#### MVP
 - use Open Brewery DB API
 - Render data on page when user clicks on link or inters text into input
-- Allow the user to easily interact with the website as well as add to a favorites list
+- Allow the user to easily interact with site as well as look visually appealing

 #### PostMVP EXAMPLE

--
+- Style the home page to make it as visually appealing as possibilities
+- Make the API call pull data for all states and style the website accordingly

 ## React Component Hierarchy